 In the townland of Ballindown (Baile on Dúnaidh in Irish or ‘the town of the fort’), situated 3 miles to the north of Birr Town, Co.
 Offaly, lies the monument at Maigh Leana (OF035-003).

-The site comprises a series of defensive features enclosing an area almost 85m in diameter, and using natural topography to maximise its defensive structure: the earthwork includes two earthen banks with a significant intervening fosse (width c.
-5.0m x depth 3.5-5.5).
+This ‘ringfort’ comprises a large (85m in diameter) circular earthen enclosure located at the end of a high esker ridge, which is a spur off the Eiscir Riada (an ancient route way across Ireland).
+The earthwork includes two earthen banks with a significant intervening fosse (width c.
+5m x depth 3.5-5.5m).
 A slight shallow depression, directly outside the outer bank may indicate the presence of a second outer ditch.
-The enclosure has an entrance at its eastern axis, measuring c.
-5m in width, which may be original.
-A second entrance (2.0m in width) at the western extent could be a later addition.
-The inner bank varies in surviving height from 2.5-5.5m (internal to external dimensions), measuring 2.5-5.0m in width.
+The enclosure has a 5m wide entrance at its eastern axis, as well as a 2m wide entrance at its western extent, which could be a later addition.
+The inner bank varies in surviving height from 2.5-5.5m (internal to external dimensions), measuring up to 5m in width.
 The external bank is less well preserved.